 Associated vessels can be arrested if by the moment of initiating the arrest procedure they were property of a person liable for the maritime claim and who was the charterer of her on bareboat, time or voyage charter basis.
-The exceptions to this rule are claims with regard to ownership or possession of vessels
+The exceptions to this rule are claims with regard to ownership or possession of vessels.

-Arthur Nitsevych is a Partner of "Interlegal" law firm.
-Membership: LMAA (London Maritime Arbitrators Association); IBA (International Bar Association); SCMA (Singapore Chamber of Maritime Arbitration); The Nautical Institute of the United Kingdom; EMLO (European Maritime Law Organization).
-Region, solicitor of the Odessa City Bar Association.
-Mr. Arthur Nitsevych has been practicing law since 1992 specializing in Shipping, Transport and Logistics, Transactions and Investments.
-Arthur Nitsevych is the Head of Organization Committee of the Annual International Conference "Practice of Maritime business: sharing experience" (2005-2011) and Maritime Days in Odessa 2012-2019.
-He conducted numerous seminars and legal trainings at national law schools and international conferences remaining the author of more than 90 articles.
+Arthur Nitsevych is a Managing Partner of "Interlegal" law firm.
+Membership: LMAA (London Maritime Arbitrators Association); IBA (International Bar Association); SCMA (Singapore Chamber of Maritime Arbitration);The Nautical Institute of the United Kingdom; EMLO (European Maritime Law Organization).
+Chairman of the Nautical Institute of Ukraine, Member of the Board Lawyers of Ukraine in Odessa Region, solicitor of the Odessa City Bar Association.

-"Interlegal", celebrating 23 years of practice, is a top listed Ukrainian law firm focused on Transport, Shipping and Trade.
-The company employs over 50 lawyers headquartered in Odessa, Ukraine with its offices in Turkey, Georgia, Romania, Bulgaria, Moldova.
+Mr. Arthur Nitsevych is practicing law since 1992 specializing in Shipping, Transport and Logistics, Transactions and Investments.
+Arthur Nitsevych is the Head of organization Committee of the Annual International conference "Practice of Maritime business: sharing experience" (2005-2011) and Maritime Days in Odessa 2012-2014, the President of Nautical Institute, Ukraine.
+He conducted numerous seminars and legal trainings at national law schools and international conferences remaining the author of more than 80 articles.
+"Interlegal" is a top listed Ukrainian law firm focused on Transport, Shipping and Trade.
+The company employs 20 lawyers headquartered in Odessa, Ukraine.